r-craig73/haiku_checker/readme.md

 #### The consonant surrounded by vowels https://www.howmanysyllables.com/divideintosyllables

 ## Application Setup
-* Clone the repository
+* Clone the repository.
-* In the home directory, install webpack and npm `$ npm install`
+* In the home directory, install webpack and npm `$ npm install`.

 ## Running the application
-* In the home directory, build the code by running `$ npm run build`
+* In the home directory, build the code by running `$ npm run build`.
-* Open `haiku_checker/dist/index.html` in a Chrome browser to run the application
+* Open `haiku_checker/dist/index.html` in a Chrome browser to run the application.
 * Or...
 * In the home directory, run `$ npm start build`.
 Webpack will automatically start a development server in a web browser at http://localhost:8080/.
 Updates in the application will be saved instantly.

 ## Testing setup
-* Clone the repository
+* Clone the repository.
-* In the home directory, run `$ npm test`
+* In the home directory, run `$ npm test`.
-* View the opened Chrome browser (or copy the URL from the terminal) to view the passing/failing specs
+* View the opened Chrome browser (or copy the URL from the terminal) to view the passing/failing specs.

 ## Issues
+* The development server does not start `$ npm start build`.
+(Chrome Uncaught Error: Cannot find module 'build'; Terminal error: ERROR in multi (webpack)-dev-server/client?http://localhost:8080 build)
-* Application will not verify the American haiku format (5-7-5 three lines)
+* Application does not verify the American haiku format (5-7-5 three line poem).
-* No function to separate combined words like `whitecap`
+* No function to separate combined words like `whitecap`.
-* No functions detecting difficult American words or tricky three letter words
+* No functions detecting difficult American words or tricky three letter words.

 ## Technologies Used
 * HTML